Work with brainstrust

 An informal chat about this role can be arranged by emailing firstname.lastname@example.org.

 To apply, please email your CV and covering letter to Jane Gardiner, Head of Support at email@example.com.
-The closing date for applications is 5pm on Friday 25th June, with interviews to be held on Tuesday 29th June.
+The closing date for applications is 12 noon on Monday 6th September 2021, with interviews to be held on Thursday 9th September 2021.

 To allow continual monitoring and improvement of our equality, diversity and inclusion policy, we would be grateful if you could complete this anonymous survey once you have submitted your application.
 Your responses are not linked to and will have no bearing on the outcome of your application.